michaelgrosner/tribeca/README.md

 ### Help

-If you need installation or usage support contact me at [earn.com/analpaper](https://earn.com/analpaper/) (non-free high-priority service).
+If you need installation or usage support, please create a [new discussion](https://github.com/ctubio/Krypto-trading-bot/discussions).

 ### Issues